alexrudy/postalicious/readme.txt

 * Added native support for ma.gnolia and support for Google Reader feeds.
 * Postalicious now comes with a modified version of rss.php which is required for Google Reader support and tag support in ma.gnolia.
-* RSS feeds are now used instead of the del.icio.us and ma.gnolia APIs.
+* RSS feeds are now used instead of the delicious and ma.gnolia APIs.
 * Private bookmark posting is now no longer possible because of the switch to RSS feeds.
 * Automatic updates are now done every hour instead of every day.
 * Added support for custom date formats in all templates.